waitman/FreeBSD-portindex/README.txt

 4) run 'parsed.php' in work/
 5) run 'rip.php' in work/

+Installed Ports and Extra Data

+ports: devel/subversion is used to update your ports tree.
+This program uses the svnversion program from that port.

+If you want to use the pr feature, install ports-mgmt/prhistory from ports, and download the ports-related GNATS database files from FreeBSD.
+These files are presently 1.5G.
+If you would like to have the files sent to you on DVD or thumbdrive, drop me a line.
+The software is hard-coded to use the SQLite3 database from prhistory, which is located in /var/db/ports-pr.db, and the GNATS files located in /b/ports.
+Update the code to match your system accordingly.

+If you want to use the portlint checker feature, install ports-mgmt/portlint.

+COPYING INFORMATION

 Copyright 2013 by Waitman Gobble <waitman@waitman.net>

 Redistribution and use in source and binary forms, with or without